Code-Institute-Submissions/Code-Institute-MS2-myVeganBuddy/README.md

 >
 > ##### Code Snippets
 >
-> - [CSS-Tricks](https://css-tricks.com/perfect-full-page-background-image/) - Full background responsive image.
+> - [Rounding Decimals in JavaScript](https://www.jacklmoore.com/notes/rounding-in-javascript/) - To round ingredient units.
-> - [Code Institute](https://codeinstitute.net/) - Inspiration for general layout from 'Whiskey Drop' Mini-Project in CSS Module.
+> - [How to transform integers with decimal points into fractions](https://gist.github.com/redteam-snippets/3934258) - To transform units to fractions.
-> - [Israel Villacís' on Stack Overflow](https://stackoverflow.com/questions/29641526/how-can-images-be-resized-using-bootstrap#:~:text=Use%20class%3D%22img%2Dresponsive,Its%20a%20bootstrap%20class) for the code solution to reduce images for smaller screens.
+>
-> - [WrapPixel](https://snippets.wrappixel.com/bootstrap-our-team-section/) - Code snippet for the "Meet the Crew" section.
+>
 ---

 > ##### Acknowledgments